 If a travel companion is required by Air France, their name can be changed free of charge up to 48 hours before departure.
 To request this, passengers should contact Air France customer service.

 Air France also provides support for children with disabilities traveling alone through its Kids Solo service.
-To be eligible, the child must:
+To be eligible, the child must be:

 All travelers, despite of their physical or cognitive limitations, will receive the assistance they want for a safe and comfortable flight due to Air France’s dedication to accessibility and safety.
 Passengers are advised to get in touch with the Saphir service for additional information or to schedule special assistance.